+Investment Services is responsible for establishing and managing effective investment plans on behalf of clients and for overseeing the overall investment management process.
 Investing client assets is a core PGT responsibility and by statute, the PGT is required to act as a prudent investor.
-The PGT assesses client needs to determine investment goals and objectives to develop personalized investment plans for clients with more than \$50,000 in net financial assets.
+The PGT assesses client needs to determine investment goals and objectives to develop personalized investment plans for adult clients and personal trusts with more than \$50,000 in net financial assets and children and youth clients with more than \$25,000 in net financial assets.
+This department includes an Assets and Liabilities Team responsible for the record keeping of investments, real property and other assets and liabilities.